Batrbekk/MiniGameDemos/README.md

 # MiniGameDemos
-Some mini games for Unity learning and practice
+Some mini games for Unity learning and practice.